Excitation for Adaptive Optimal Control of Nonlinear Systems in Differential Games: Excitation Procedures for ADP

 \begin{remark} The degrees of freedom (DOFs), namely ${\vb*{\omega}_{\myc} \in \Omega}$ and $\vb*{\nu}$, provided by the proposed excitation procedure can be used to adjust the excitation to further constraints.
-This includes application-specific requirements, such as low-pass characteristics, or a better fulfillment of the PE conditions, such as the degree of PE\footnote{The lower bounds $\alpha$ and $\alpha_{\RN{1}}$ in \eqref{eq:pe_cond_1} and \eqref{eq:pe_cond_2} are called degrees of PE.}.\commentd{wie man die bessere PE-Erfüllung durch die Freiheitsgrade erzielen soll, ist ja bislang völlig unklar.} \end{remark}
+This includes application-specific requirements, such as low-pass characteristics, or a better fulfillment of the PE conditions, such as the degree of PE\footnote{The lower bounds $\alpha$ and $\alpha_{\RN{1}}$ in \eqref{eq:pe_cond_1} and \eqref{eq:pe_cond_2} are called degrees of PE.}. \end{remark}

-\commentd{wie besprochen die White-Noise-Sache weggelassen.
-Ich finde auch, dass die Überleitung zum Tracking weggelassen werden kann, die Remark-Umgebung erlaubt meiner Meinung nach in so kurzen Papern Sprünge, daher habe ich die komplette Überleitung auskommentiert.
-Ggf. ist sogar die Bemerkung zum Tracking nicht zwingend erforderlich.
-Falls wir das weglassen, würde ich die Argumentation aber ins Antwortschreiben kopieren.
-Da auf dem Thema explizit in den Reviews herumgeritten wurde und ich den Remark aber eine gute Antwort zu den Reviewerfragen finde, würde ich das drin lassen, wenn der Platz es erlaubt!} \tdd{Tracking in reinen Remark umbauen und Verweis direkt auf vorhergehende Assumption bzw.
-Lemma (haben nun formelmäßig exakt die identische Struktur)} \begin{remark} For tracking controllers, $\bar{\vb*{x}}_{\myd}$ can directly be used as sufficiently rich reference trajectory.
+\begin{remark} For tracking controllers, $\bar{\vb*{x}}_{\myd}$ can directly be used as sufficiently rich reference trajectory.
 Hereto, a sufficient tracking performance in the absence of PE needs to be assumed\footnote{Realizing sufficient tracking performance under the absence of PE, improving performance and guaranteeing parameter convergence with PE afterwards is a common approach in the adaptive control literature (see e.g. \cite{Adetola.2008}).} such that \eqref{eq:sigma_hat+epsilon} holds with $\hat{\vb*{\sigma}}_i(t) \equiv \dot{\vb*{\phi}}_i(\bar{\vb*{x}}_{\myd}(t))$ and $\bar{\varepsilon}_{\sigma,i}$ sufficiently small.
 From the first part of the proof of Lemma~\ref{lemma:excitation_regulation} the PE of $\vb*{\sigma}_{i}$ ($\forall i \in \mathcal{N}$) results.
-While $\vb*{\varepsilon}_{1,i}(t)$ describes small tracking errors in this case, $\vb*{\varepsilon}_{2,i}(t)$ represents transient phenomena again. \end{remark} \tdd{Subsection auflösen - kürzen - idealerweise auch Lemma und Beweis selbst} The next lemma introduces eigenvalue signals that can be used to verify the fulfillment of the PE condition in simulation.
-Here, $\lambda_{\min}(\cdot)$ denotes the minimal eigenvalue of a matrix. \begin{lemma} Let $\vb*{\sigma}: \mathbb{R}_{\geq 0} \rightarrow \mathbb{R}^{h}$.
-Then, $\vb*{\sigma}$ is PE $\forall t \geq t_{0}$ iff constants $\alpha > 0$ and $T > 0$ exist such that
+While $\vb*{\varepsilon}_{1,i}(t)$ describes small tracking errors in this case, $\vb*{\varepsilon}_{2,i}(t)$ represents transient phenomena again. \end{remark}